Ban-Zhan/ComplexHeatmap-reference/book/07-oncoprint.md

 <img src="07-oncoprint_files/figure-html/unnamed-chunk-25-1.png" width="1152" style="display: block; margin: auto;" />

-When `remove_empty_columns` or `remove_empty_rows` is set to TRUE, the number of genes or the samples are not the original number.
-If the original matrix has row names and column names...
+When `remove_empty_columns` or `remove_empty_rows` is set to `TRUE`, the number of genes or the samples may not be the original number.
+If the original matrix has row names and column names.
+The subset of rows and columns can be get as follows:

 ```r